tekntrash/POD/README.md

 ## 🧪 Get Involved

 We welcome contributions, feedback, and ideas to improve POD.
-If you're interested in using POD in your smart city, waste management, or FMCG data initiatives—let’s talk.
+If you're interested in using POD in your smart city, waste management, or FMCG data initiatives send an email to info@tekntrash.com

 ---